 WHAT RECYCLING MEANS

 Where upcycling tends to be radical and embrace new ideas, recycling is more staid and old-fashioned.
-However, its less-than-radical approach doesn’t make the recycling option any less important than upcycling.
-In fact, it is pretty cool to have an attachment to a household item that is way past its prime.
+However, its less-than-radical approach doesn’t make recycling less important than upcycling.
+In fact, it is pretty cool to have an attachment to a household item way past its prime.
 This is because there is no inclination to change its original function or purpose.
 Instead of converting it to something else, you can breathe new life into that furniture piece with some touches of paint and a little bit of design and refinishing.

 With recycling, you don’t have to change the status quo?
 Deborah shows you how to keep that priceless vintage mirror with this how-to guide on refinishing.